Alp-Guneri/Fictional-Character-VS/README.md

 # Fictional-Character-VS
 Automate the process of VS Battles.
-Pick two of favorite fictional characters and let them clash!
+Pick two of your favorite fictional characters and let them clash!